Weakly interacting oscillators on dense random graphs: Introduction, Organization and Set-up

 \subsection{Organization}

-We now present the set-up and notation used, as well as the various distances between probability measures that we will consider.
+We now present the set-up and notation used, as well as the various distances between probability measures that will considered in the sequel.
+We give a short introduction to graphons and the main tools needed for this work {\change in Section \ref{sec:setting}}.

 In Section \ref{sec:model_main_results} we define the interacting particle system and the associated non-linear process.
-Existence, uniqueness and stability results for the non-linear process are presented right after, see Propositions \ref{p:nonLin2} and \ref{p:sta2}.
+Existence, uniqueness and stability results for the non-linear process are presented right after, see Theorem \ref{thm:nonLin2}.
 Our main result, Theorem \ref{thm:conv}, is given in Subsection \ref{ss:convergence}.
-Exchangeable random graphs are then discussed together with a propagation of chaos result; see Corollary \ref{cor:excGra} and Proposition \ref{p:poc} respectively.
-Subsection \ref{ss:examples} is devoted to the comparison with the classical mean-field behavior and to a few important consequences of Theorem \ref{thm:conv}; the discussion is supported by two explanatory examples.
+Exchangeable random graphs are then discussed together with a propagation of chaos result, see Subsection \ref{ss:exchangeable}.
+The following Subsection \ref{ss:examples} is devoted to the comparison with the classical mean-field behavior and to a few important consequences of Theorem \ref{thm:conv}; the discussion is supported by two explanatory examples.

 In Section \ref{s:nonLin} we focus on the non-linear process.
 In particular, we discuss its relationship with other characterizations already known in the literature.
-The proofs of Propositions \ref{p:nonLin2} and \ref{p:sta2} are given in Subsection \ref{pss:nonLin2}.
+The proofs of the main results for the non-linear process are given in Subsection \ref{pss:nonLin2}.

 Section \ref{pss:empMes} contains the proof of Theorem \ref{thm:conv}.
-Finally, in Appendix \ref{annex:graph} we collect the most important results on graphons from the literature and we derive a characterization of convergence in probability for random graph sequences.
+Finally, in Appendix \ref{annex:graph} we give a useful characterization of convergence in probability for random graph sequences.

-\subsection{Setting and notations}
+\section{Setting and notations}

 We consider particle dynamics occurring on a finite time interval, say $[0,T]$, which we fix once and for all.
 We work on the filtered probability space $(\Omega, \cF, \{\cF_t\}_{t \in [0,T]}, P)$, where $\{\cF_\cdot\}$ is a filtration satisfying the usual conditions.
-All Brownian motions that we consider later on are adapted to $\{\cF_t\}_{t\geq 0}$ and are independent of the other random variables.

 We use two different notations for expressing conditional probabilities: the one referring to Brownian motions and initial conditions is denoted by $\bP$, its expectation by $\bE$; the one referring to the randomness in the graph sequences, and/or in its limit object, is denoted by $\bbP$, its expectation by $\bbE$.
-When not explicitly written, if a result holds in $\bP$-probability, it means that it holds $\bbP$-a.s., and viceversa.